How to Paint Plastic

 Drip the spirits or alcohol onto a clean rag and wipe down the surface.
 Do this as many times as necessary until the rags come up clean and dust-free.

-Extreme patience wins the game when spray painting plastic.
-If you are accustomed to laying down one or two coats on wood, paper, or cardboard, you'll find that plastic is an entirely different material to work with because it is not porous and does not absorb paint.
+Patience is needed when spraying painting plastic.
+If you are accustomed to laying down one or two coats on wood, paper, or cardboard, you'll find that plastic is an entirely different material to work with because it is not porous or absorbs paint.